Welcome to Year 3/4K!

 Year 4 swimming: Wednesday

-At the top of this page I have attached this years topic overview and this half-terms homework and spelling sheets along with some useful links to help you with your learning.
+At the top of this page I have attached this year's topic overview and this half-term's spelling sheet.

 For our Guided Reading sessions, we will be focusing on applying our growing knowledge of root words, prefixes and suffixes, both to read aloud and to understand the meaning of new words that we discover.
 We will also be reading further exception words, noting the unusual correspondences between spelling and sound, and where these occur in the word.
 An important focus of our sessions will be checking that the text makes sense and discussing our understanding and explaining the meaning of words in context.